pirl/pirl-docs/content/getting started/how to contribute/style guide/_index.en.md

 ## Credits

-* At the end of each document, the name of the author is included as well as the author last update
+* At the end of each document, the name of the author is included as well as the name of the author of the last update.